 - 22. At the first sitting after any election, or when necessary to fill a vacancy, the National Council shall elect a Chairperson and Deputy Chairperson from among its members on such date as may be fixed by the Secretary General. - 23.
 The Secretary General shall preside over such elections. - 24.
-At any time before noon on the day preceding the date of elections, any member may submit a nomination of another member for the post of Chairperson to the Secretary General in Form 1(A) as provided for in Annexure 3.
-The nomination must be seconded by a third member and accompanied by a statement by the member whose name is proposed that he/she is willing to serve as Chairperson, if elected. - 25.
-A member may not nominate or second more than one nomination - 26.
-Any candidate who does not wish to be considered for election shall at the time of announcement of the names of nominees, so inform the Secretary General in writing.
-Upon withdrawal, the election shall proceed as if the individual had not been nominated.
+At any time before noon on the day preceding the date of elections, any member may submit a nomination of another member for the post of Chairperson to the Secretary General in Form 1(A) as provided for in Annexure 4.
+The nomination must be seconded by a third member and accompanied by a statement by the member whose name is proposed that he/she is willing to serve as Chairperson, if elected.